 Last year Google committed to operating completely carbon-free 24/7 by 2030.
 In their blog, the company’s CEO Sundar Pichai expressed their determination to eliminate Google’s carbon legacy entirely.
 They are aiming at achieving this through the purchase of high-quality carbon offsets.
 Google is the first big company to make such a commitment to operate on 24/7 carbon-free energy in all their data centers and campuses around the world.

-Considering that a great deal of environmental impact is made by the online activity and the sustainability issues become only graver with each year, sustainable design will surely develop and become popular with both huge companies and small start-ups.
+Considering that a great deal of environmental impact is made by the online activity and the sustainability issues become only graver with each year, sustainable website design will surely develop and become popular with both huge companies and small start-ups.

 Moreover, the legislation on international levels tries to regulate and reduce the negative effects of digital activity on the planet.
 For example, last year EU announced the Digital Agenda which sets the goal of carbon neutrality for telecommunications networks and data centers by 2030.
 Additionally, the Green deal which aims to make EU carbon-neutral by 2025 involves a strategy on reduction of greenhouse gas emissions from digital technology activity by: